 1 | Dec 6, 1996 | 19 | Octavio Suarez | Win | MD |

-Forbes made his debut against Octavio Suarez at the age of 19 on December 6, 1996, defeating Suarez via 4 round majority decision.
+Forbes made his professional boxing debut against Octavio Suarez at the age of 19 on December 6, 1996, defeating Suarez via 4 round majority decision.
 He went on to win 13 more consecutive fights after the debut, which included 4 wins via stoppage.

-Forbes had his first world title fight at the age of 23 on December 3, 2000 after 19 professional fights, against John Brown for the super-featherweight IBF (vacant) title.
+He had his first world title fight at the age of 23 on December 3, 2000 after 19 professional fights, against John Brown for the super-featherweight IBF (vacant) title.
 He defeated Brown via 8th round TKO to become the super-featherweight champion of the world.

 His last professional fight was a non-title bout against Tavorus Teague on April 6, 2019.
 Forbes won the fight via 7 round unanimous decision.
-It's been 3 years, 9 months, and 29 days since this fight.
+It's been 5 years and 18 days since this fight.

 Forbes knocked out 11 of his 50 opponents.
 By his last fight, his KO ratio was at 22%.
 Of his total 36 wins, 11 of them were via KO (30.6%).